alex-kazos/age-check-spotter/README.md

 ## Contact

-For any inquiries or support, please contact the project maintainers at info@essentur.com.
+For any questions, don't hesitate to contact me at alex.kazos@essentur.com.

 ---